 Defining Your Core Vibe and Goals

-Defining your core vibe and goals is the compass for your living room makeover.
-You’ll translate personal taste into measurable criteria, narrowing options without sacrificing function.
-Start by identifying how you use the space: daily living, entertaining, relaxation, and work tasks.
-Define tone—calm, energetic, minimalist, or luxe—and set objective benchmarks for comfort, scale, and flow.
+Define tone—calm, energetic, minimalist, or luxe.
+Then, set objective benchmarks for comfort, scale, and flow.
 Align furniture arrangement with movement patterns, sightlines, and focal points, ensuring accessibility and balance.
-Consider wall art choices as anchors for color and mood, not mere decoration.
+Wall art choices are like the cherry on top.
+They are not just mere decoration.
+They are anchors for color and mood.
 Document priorities, then validate choices against the plan to maintain a cohesive, purposeful result.

 Picking a Dominant Color Palette